 Perth’s summers are hot and dry, with little rain.
 The average temperature ranges from 17.5°C to 30°C (63.5°F to 86°F).
-A sea breeze known as the ‘Fremantle Doctor’ provides some relief from the heat in the afternoons.
+In the afternoons, a sea breeze known as the ‘Fremantle Doctor’ provides some relief from the heat.

 Summer in Perth